cnewell415/stock-analysis/README.md

 # VBA of Wall Street
-> Chris Newell 12/5/2021

 ## Overview of Project
-Refactor our workbook for Steve so that it runs faster for future scalability.
+At this time we have created a macro that Steve can use to find his required stock data.
+Our challenge now is to refactor our code so that it runs faster for future scalability.

 Our goal is to loop through all the data one time and still collect all the required stock information.
 If we can do this, does the code run any faster?
 If so, why?

 ## Results